aqaPayam/Diffusion_Models_DeepLearning_Course/README.md

 # Diffusion Models - Deep Learning Course

 ## Repository Overview
-This repository contains the implementation of **Diffusion Models** as part of a homework assignment for the Deep Learning course at Sharif University, Spring 2024.
+This repository contains the implementation of **Diffusion Models** as part of a homework assignment for the Deep Learning course at Sharif University.
 The notebook demonstrates the training, evaluation, and generation processes involved in working with diffusion-based generative models.

 Diffusion models are a class of generative models that learn to generate data by modeling the reverse of a diffusion process, transforming simple noise into complex data, such as images.
 This implementation is focused on generating images through a diffusion-based approach.